Yingwen-Liu/Snake-Game_Deque-Based/README.md

 # Snake Game
 A Simple version of *Snake Game*

-May not be recieved any future update.
-Its underlaying logic is not efficient for training.
+May not be recieved any future update, because its underlaying logic is not efficient for training.

 - The next Snake Game will be based on Numpy / Cumpy.